Game-Design-and-Programming-Template/Publishing-A-Game-On-The-Web/README.md

     The clone may take a minute or so to run, you should see output like this:

     ```bash
-    Cloning into 'PlaygroundProjectStarter'...
+    Cloning into \'PlaygroundProjectStarter\'...
     remote: Counting objects: 760, done.
     remote: Compressing objects: 100% (383/383), done.
     remote: Total 760 (delta 375), reused 757 (delta 375), pack-reused 0
     Receiving objects: 100% (760/760), 5.49 MiB | 568.00 KiB/s, done.
     Resolving deltas: 100% (375/375), done.
-    Encountered 201 file(s) that should have been pointers, but weren't:
+    Encountered 201 file(s) that should have been pointers, but weren\'t:
 	  Assets/Documentation/Cheatsheet Images/1 - Movement.jpg
 	  Assets/Documentation/Cheatsheet Images/2 - Movement2.jpg
 	  Assets/Documentation/Cheatsheet Images/3 - Gameplay.jpg